-The city of the aristocracy
+The Paris of the South

 San Sebastián is a beautiful, elegant city on the sea.
 Its La Concha Beach is one of the most beautiful bays in Spain, earning the city the nickname “Pearl of the Cantabrian.”
 Its quality of life, active cultural life, and famous gastronomy made it the best Quality Tourist Destination in Spain in 2011.